 the people.
 Simply, a new kingdom was coming that was not based on the temporal and the natural, selfish flesh of

-men but one that was heavenly and based on the Life of Christ and the very Spirit of God.
+men but one that was heavenly and based on the life of King Jesus and the very spirit of God.
 This kingdom didn't

 require a physical temple.
 Of course, we have the hindsight of scripture that explains what Jesus meant, a lack of

 which left the Jews of that day scratching their agitated heads in bewilderment.

 The good news was God was no longer going to be in a physical temple.
 God's temple was and now is His Son.
 Jesus